A Day at Hinesburg Nursery School...

 The children arrive with an adult and are helped to wash hands before choosing from a limited selection of activities including: working in journals, puzzles, games, quiet building and sensory activities.

 After circle time, children help to set the table, and snack is served family-style.
 Family-style eating promotes social skills and a positive attitude towards food and nutrition.
 Children develop motor skills as they learn to help themselves using serving utensils and pouring from small pitchers.
 Children are encouraged to pass items to each other at the table and to converse naturally with their friends.
-The children clear their own plate and cups, sorting any trash from compost.
+The children clear their own places, sorting trash from compost.
 Children decide how much time they spend at the snack table before moving on to Explore Time.

 During Explore Time, the whole room is open.
 There is usually an enrichment project related to the theme of study.
 This is a time when teachers are available to help children pursue their own interests, or dig deeper into the class theme.
 Children can be seen working and playing independently throughout the room in various interest areas.

 Explore Time is concluded with Cleanup Meeting where each child volunteers to clean up in an area of their choice, before gathering their belongings to go home, and choosing and independent reading book.
-Our closing circle includes a Story By Heart told by one of the teachers, before heading outside to the playground where the children are picked up at noon.
+Our closing circle includes a Story By Heart told by one of the teachers before heading outside to the playground where the children are picked up at noon.